bingeli1212/nitrile-preview/doc/DOC-diagram.md

   This returns a equilateral-triangle centered at (0,0) and with a side measurement equal to 3 grid length.

++ regularpentagon{(0,0),3}

+  This returns a regular pentagon centered at (0,0) and with a side measurement equal to 3 grid length.

 + polyline

   This returns a path expressing a polyline.
 The syntax is: